Frequently Asked Questions (FAQs)

 What are the consequences of fraud/corruption/embezzlement/

-misappropriation of ASG funds by the Grantees?
+misappropriation of funds of PUAN Grants by the Grantees?

 In such cases, USEFP-PUAN will terminate the Grant Agreement and the Grantee will return all the disallowed costs.
 In addition, USEFP-PUAN may take other legal action as deemed appropriate.